crystal-lang/crystal/README.md

 Status
 ------

-The project is in pre-alpha stage: we are still designing the language.
+* The project is in pre-alpha stage: we are still designing the language.

-We managed to write a compiler for Crystal in Crystal itself.
-Now it's time to pollish things and add missing features (for example: GC).
+* The compiler is written in Crystal.
+* Includes the Boehm-Demers-Weiser conservative garbage collector, but this will change in the future.

 Installing
 ----------